Shiv10/picksy-backend/README.md

 </div>

-`CSI-Pictionary` is an online pictionary platform.
-Here people would e joining rooms (only 1 room for now), and the game would begin by selecting a participant at random, who will be given an option to select a word from set of 3 words.
+`Piksy` is an online pictionary platform.
+Here people would be joining rooms (only 1 room for now), and the game would begin by selecting a participant at random, who will be given an option to select a word from set of 3 words.
 After choosing this, he may start drawing, given 80 secs per drawing. <br><br>
 Other participants would be looking at the board on their screen in realtime.
 They have to guess the word being drawn.
 Points will be awarded on first right answer basis. <br><br>
 This will go on for every participant in the room.
 After everyone's turn, round 1 will be over.
 There would be 3 rounds per match.<br><br>
-Built using expressJS, socketio and mongoose
+Built using ExpressJS, Socket.io.
+Mongoose and Redis for Db.
 ## Table of Contents
 - [Table of Contents](#table-of-contents)
 - [Overview](#overview)